 He showed great interest in everything she liked and there was a wooden menagerie, a small one which was lovely.
 There was foliage everywhere, flowers, plants, it really was a lovely little shop and she was in seventh heaven.

 He also knew of a fabric shop – sewing, dresses, that sort of thing, not far from there but that could wait till another day.

 There was an egg – not a faux Faberge, nor a matrioshka type but it still opened up and had the most intricate carving inside.
 You could see she loved it, the price was negligible – in other words, it was no big statement from him.

 Just before they left, he scooped it off the table and bought it, asking the lady to wrap it.

-‘I don’t want pizza but I want to go where it’s warm and the pizzeria is just up there.
-I’m buying ice cream.’
+‘I don’t want pizza,’ she said, ‘but I want to go where it’s warm and the pizzeria is just up there.
+I’m buying the ice cream.’

 He didn’t want to point out that westerners did not generally freeze their insides out on freezing days but decided not to.
 Plus, if a girl is offering to pay, it’s part of her plan and has to be done.

 They skipped up to the place, it was still an hour before the crowds came, it was one of those you stood at the glass cabinet and chose.
 They did.